-- A. Units: Self-contained, packaged, factory assembled and pre-wired units suitable for outdoor use consisting of cabinet, compressors, condensing coil and fans, integral subcooling coil, controls, liquid receiver, and screens. - B. Construction and Ratings in accordance with ARI 210/240 - 1.
+- A. Units: Self-contained, packaged, factory assembled and pre-wired units suitable for outdoor use consisting of cabinet, compressors, condensing coil and fans, integral subcooling coil, controls, liquid receiver, and screens.
+Specially designed for use in systems with either all heating or all cooling demands, but not for use in systems with simultaneous heating and cooling. - B. Construction and Ratings in accordance with ARI 210/240 - 1.
 Testing shall be in accordance with ASHRAE 14 - C. Provide energy Efficiency Rating EER of not less than 10.3 or as prescribed by ASHRAE 90A and the FBC: Energy Conservation, whichever is highest. - D. See Schedule on Drawings for unit capacities, electrical characteristics, and performance criteria. - E. Provide unit with a holding charge of refrigerant and oil.